plagelao/plagelao.github.io/_articles/2023-07-26-setting-this-site-up.md

 excerpt_separator: <!--more-->
 layout: post
 ---
-When you have things to say, you need a blog.
-Now more than ever.
+Having a personal site is a great way to keep learning and growing.
+When you write about different things, you become more knowledgeable.
+It also helps you get better at expressing yourself through writing, and it's a lot of fun too.
+Writing on your personal site encourages you to think about yourself and your goals, which can be really helpful for your career.

+Let's get on with it!

 <!--more-->
 ### Why GitHub Pages?

-Many developers already have a GitHub account, and GitHub Pages has been around for ages.
-Many sites use it and it seems like a good and simple option.
+Many developers already have a GitHub account, and GitHub Pages has been around for a long time ([since 2008](https://en.wikipedia.org/wiki/GitHub)).
+Many sites use it and it seems like a good option.

 Whenever you start with something new, you need to start by following the documentation.
 In this case, the documentation was the GitHub guide to create the site.
 Turns out that the documentation is clear and creating the basic site was straightforward.
 It took a couple of minutes.